Citizens For Delaware Schools

 READ MORE (5-min read)

-Voters rejected the district’s justification to raise residents’ taxes.
+Voters rejected twice the district’s justification to raise residents’ taxes.
 In Cape Henlopen, the Cape Gazette opined that including a $36 million natatorium in the request for more essential funding may have doomed the vote.
-Cape Henlopen will try again with a revised request on May 21, 2024.
+However, when Cape Henlopen tried again with a revised request without the natatorium in it on May 21, 2024, nearly 53% voted no and the referendum failed.
+This means the money is returned to the state to be deployed elsewhere.

 Wilmington Learning Collaborative has uphill battle